agello/techlab/labs/01_quicktour.md

 ### Pods

-OpenShift assumes the concept of the pods of Kubernetes.
+OpenShift uses the concept of pods.

 A pod is one or more containers that are deployed together on the same host.
 A pod is the smallest unit to deploy on OpenShift.